 So, before packing your travel essentials and hopping on a plane, take a look at the following planning tips for a successful weekend mini-break to ensure your time isn’t wasted.

 #1: Choose the right destination

 Larger cities don’t lend themselves well to weekend breaks as you won’t have the time to see and do everything, so choose somewhere that is easily explorable within a couple of days.
 If you’re looking to leave the UK, consider visiting smaller European towns and cities, such as Florence in Italy or Lisbon in Portugal, which are of an ideal size if you’re looking to explore.
-Alternatively, consider staying in the UK, as this way, you will spend less travelling, and have more time to enjoy a new destination.
+Alternatively, consider staying in the UK, this way you will spend less time travelling and have more time to enjoy a new destination.
 Consider a hotel or luxury apartments in Cardiff, London, York, or the Lake District, as just a few popular examples for the perfect weekend away.